-Students who are identified by their primary schools or early years provider as having special educational needs will be invited to an additional visit by the SENDCo, where appropriate.
+Students who are identified by their primary schools or early years provider as having special educational needs will be invited to an additional visit by the SENDCo, where appropriate This visit will be in a much smaller group with a member of the Learning Support Team.
 Students with complex needs may be offered a bespoke transition package.
-Where a bespoke transition is required, the SENDCo will work closely with parents and the primary school to ensure that the student's needs are met.
+Where a bespoke transition is required, the SENDCo will work closely with parents and the previous school to ensure that the student's needs are met.